 How Is Workers’ Comp Insurance Calculated?

-Employers in California must carry workers’ compensation insurance, and their insurance policies function similarly to most other types of insurance.
+Employers in California must carry workers’ comp insurance, and their insurance policies function similarly to most other types of insurance.
 When it comes to most types of insurance, the insurance carrier will charge a premium to a policyholder based on their perceived level of risk.
 If the policyholder is perceived to entail a high level of risk of future workplace accidents, and consequently a higher risk of workers’ compensation claims, the insurance carrier will likely require higher premium payments from the policyholder.

 Can I Receive Workers’ Comp and Short-Term Disability?

 Both workers’ compensation and short-term disability offer relief to an injured worker who is left with medical bills and injuries that cause not only financial instability but also severe medical complications or permanent impairment.
 While it is technically possible to receive both workers’ compensation benefits and short-term disability benefits, it is not possible to receive both during the same period of time.
 It is vital to carefully research state law to determine which benefits would provide you with the most economic relief, and an experienced California workers’ compensation attorney can be a tremendous asset if you need help with a claim or other benefits-related legal issues.

 Even under ideal circumstances, it can be difficult to navigate the complex codes, provisions, and regulations of California’s workers’ compensation system.
 Hiring an experienced California workers’ compensation lawyer can significantly streamline this process.
 Your attorney can assist with the completion of all required claim forms, help you navigate the filing process, and provide legal counsel should you need to appeal the decision on your claim.